 On-the-Job Training (OJT)

 Our Business Services team can provide pre-screened candidates or work with your hiring team and their selected candidate.
-The business makes the ultimate decision on who to hire, and the Business Services team covers 50%-90% of the salary and costs during training for the new hire up to $3,500. (link to OJT FAQs).
+The business makes the ultimate decision on who to hire, and the Business Services team covers 50%-90% of the salary and costs during training for the new hire up to $3,500.
+Check out these FAQs about OJTs!

 One of the major concerns expressed by businesses today is that employees lack the necessary skills needed in today’s competitive environment.
 Whether it’s “soft skills” upgrading, office technology, or OSHA training, your current employees may be eligible for training via a customized training agreement between MEC and the employer.
 Past programs have included English as a second language in the landscaping, hospitality and healthcare industry.
 Let us review and design employee training programs that meet your business needs.
 Keep your talent and your business competitive!